nikmash711/book-corner-server/README.md

 :white_check_mark: Users can edit their account information once logged in.

 :white_check_mark: Admin account can manage media ready for pickup, when media is returned, and add/edit new media to the catalog.
 Additionally, admin can browse through a user directory and media that is overdue.
+Admin is also notified via text when a new request comes through.

 ## Future Improvements:

 :point_right: Allow users to rate media and display an average rating per media.

 :point_right: Improve process if user forgets login information.

-:point_right: Configure a [texting system](https://www.nexmo.com/pricing) such that the admin is notified via text message each time a user checks out media.

 ## Known Bugs/Edge Cases: